JOSHUAJEBARAJ/terraform-learning/book/src/task5.md

 >This is  an **Extra-mile** task

-Terraform has lot of official and community based modules and providers already presented but there are few chances where you may want to extend certain feature for the resources that is not exist.
+Terraform has a lot of official and community-based modules and providers already presented but there are few chances where you may want to extend certain features for the resources that doesn't  exist.

 - [ ] Create new custom resources to create  docker images using the Null provider and python

-> Note In production environment You should use official or well tested resources but for the learning sake we are going to create the custom resources
+> Note In the production environment You should use official or well-tested resources but for the learning sake we are going to create the custom resources